-Dr. Rafal Soborski is a Professor of International Politics at Richmond, The American International University in London.
-He has taught extensively in areas of global studies and ideology, and has published articles on globalization, ideology, and green political thought.
-His most recent book is Ideology in a Global Age: Continuity and Change (Palgrave Macmillan 2013) and Ideology and the Future of Progressive Social Movements (Rowman and Littlefield 2018).
+Dr. Rafal Soborski is professor of international politics at Richmond, the American International University in London.
+He has taught and published extensively on globalization, ideology, social movements, and green politics.
+He is the author of two books: Ideology in a Global Age: Continuity and Change (Palgrave Macmillan 2013) and Ideology and the Future of Progressive Social Movements (Rowman and Littlefield 2018).

 Articles published in The International Journal of Interdisciplinary Global Studies are peer reviewed by scholars who are active members of the Global Studies Research Network.
 Reviewers may be past or present conference delegates, fellow submitters to the journal, or scholars who have volunteered to referee articles and have been screened by Common Ground Research Networks’ editorial team.
 This engagement with the Research Network, as well as Common Ground Research Networks’ criterion-based evaluation system, distinguishes our peer review process from those journals that have a more top-down, editor-centric approach to refereeing.

 When publishing with us, you don’t just get the opportunity to write, you also provide feedback on other articles submitted to The International Journal of Interdisciplinary Global Studies.

 The guidance that reviewers supply is invaluable and helps to shape The International Journal of Interdisciplinary Global Studies.

 Participating in the review process is a great way to gain firsthand experience with the publishing process.